MarineDataTools/pycnv/README.rst

   modified Gibbs sea water functions are automatically used.

-- The package provides scripts to search a given folder for cnv files and can create a summary of the folder.
+- The package provides scripts to search a given folder for cnv files and can create a summary of the folder in a csv format easily readable by python or office programs.
 The search can be refined by a location or a predefined station.